 Table S3.
-Differences between data-driven (Subgroup1 compared to Subgroup2) and a priori diagnostic groups on symptom measures.
+Differences on symptom measures (listed in Column 1) between data-driven (Column 2: Subgroup1 compared to Subgroup2) and a priori diagnostic groups (Columns 3:10).
 P-value and effect size of each subscale test are reported and compared to a critical p=.0023, alongside subsequent pairwise comparisons of clinical groups.
 Pairwise clinical group p-values are already Bonferroni corrected and thus pairwise significance corresponds to: *: p < .05, **: p < .01, ***: p < .001.
-PHQ9=Patient Health Questionnaire-9 depression summary score, GAD7=Generalized Anxiety Disorder-7 anxiety summary score, and all other scale names reference subscales of the expanded Inventory of Depression and Anxiety Symptoms (IDAS-II)
+PHQ9=Patient Health Questionnaire-9 depression summary score, GAD7=Generalized Anxiety Disorder-7 anxiety summary score, and all other scale names reference subscales of the expanded Inventory of Depression and Anxiety Symptoms (IDAS-II).

 Demographics of data-driven subgroups.
 Table S4 shows the summary statistics for the two data-driven Subgroups on demographic measures, alongside evaluation of the group differences, all of which were statistically non-significant.